martinadh/ExpliCa/README.md

 * origin: to which dataset the sentence pair originally belonged
 * frequency: the frequency of the triplets \{Sent1verb, connective, Sent2verb\} computed on enTenTen21
 * freq_cat: the frequency category assigned to the item according to the frequency quartile ranges
-* human_preferred_connective_unrel: if according to the applied threshold on human ratings, the item belongs to the unrelated group
+* human_preferred_connective_unrel: if, according to the applied threshold on human ratings, the item belongs to the unrelated group
 * tested_relation: the relation type expressed by the connective in the item (causal vs temporal)
 * tested_order: the order expressed by the connective in the item (iconic vs anti-iconic)
 * relation_human: the relation type expressed by the item according to humans